mahirminhajk/c-lab/README.md

                                               1 7 4
                                               7 4
                                               4
-9. Display the short form of a string.
-E.g. Computer Science : CS
-10. Find the currency denomination of a given amount.
+9.Display the short form of a string.
+E.g. Computer Science : CS 10.Find the currency denomination of a given amount.
-11.Find the Armstrong numbers within a given range.
-12.Find the factorial of a number using recursion 13.Check for palindrome string.
-14.Check for leap year.
-15.Write odd and even numbers into separate files.
-16.Base conversion of numbers.
-17.Merge two numeric arrays in sorted order.
-18.Fill upper triangle with 1, lower triangle with -1 and diagonal elements with 0.
+11.
+12.
+13.
+14.
+15.
+16.
+17.
+18.

+## thinks you should know
+     ### - all code here writen by kmdev.
+     ### - you can use this code.
+     ### - please make sure you understand the concept & how it work